Niro-jpg/Neural_Network_Project/README.md

 * `-h` to select the hidden size

 # Results
-The results of our experiments are saved in the *Results*
+The results of our experiments are saved in the *Results* folder.